Before you apply for Core Training you should check that you're eligible.

 Submitting supporting evidence

-Applicants who are invited to upload evidence will be provided with further instructions by the deadline about how to upload evidence to the portal.
+If you are invited to upload evidence, you will be provided with further instructions by the deadline about how to upload evidence to the portal.
 Please check your Oriel messages for updates during all stages of the recruitment process.
-Applicants should ensure that they present the evidence in the requested format.
+You should ensure that you present the evidence in the requested format.
 Failure to do so will result in your evidence being rejected and/or the self-assessment score being revised downwards.

 Failure to submit all evidence by the stated deadline will result in your application form being withdrawn by the recruitment team.

-Recruitment administrators cannot upload evidence on behalf of applicants at any stage, and once the deadline for submission has passed, applicant access to the portal will be withdrawn.
+Recruitment administrators cannot upload evidence on your behalf at any stage, and once the deadline for submission has passed, your access to the portal will be withdrawn.

 Recruitment administrators cannot update scores at all throughout the recruitment process.
 This means that competencies/evidence gained after the application window has closed cannot be accepted.